onnx.h#

 add_foo() members.

-Every proto class inherits from onnx::Message and includes the
+Every proto class inherits from onnx_light::Message and includes the

 following serialization / deserialization methods (added by